 The programs outlined on this page are inclusive of what is offered by the state of Utah, but is not inclusive of the programs available nationally.
 To aid in your search for nationwide assistance and to find the most appropriate program for your needs, budget, and situation, please make sure to use our Resource Locator Tool.

-In 2021, according to the 2020 Genworth Cost of Care Survey, the average monthly cost of assisted living statewide in Utah is $3,350, which is approximately 84% of the national monthly average of $4,000.
-The cost of assisted living can be found at an even more affordable rate in the cities of Provo ($2,898 / month) and Logan ($2,950 / month).
-In St. George, the average cost is slightly over the statewide average at $3,500.
-In Salt Lake City, the average monthly cost is $3,600, which is a bit more than the state average, but still under the national average.
-The costliest assisted living in the state can be found in Ogden-Clearfield at $3,893 / month, yet is still under the national average.
+In 2021, according to the 2020 Genworth Cost of Care Survey, the average monthly cost of assisted living statewide in Utah is $3,400, which is approximately 80% of the national monthly average of $4,300.
+The cost of assisted living can be found at an even more affordable rate in the city of Provo ($3,200 / month).
+In St. George, the average cost is equivalent to the statewide average at $3,400.
+In Ogden-Clearfield and Logan, the average monthly cost is between $3,588 and $3,650, which is a bit more than the state average, but still under the national average.
+The costliest assisted living in the state can be found in Salt Lake City at $3,700 / month, yet is still under the national average.

 Memory Care units in assisted living facilities are also available for those with Alzheimer’s and other dementias who need additional assistance and supervision.
-One should expect to pay as much as approximately $1,005 / month more for this type of care costs approximately 20% – 30% more than does traditional assisted living, which equates to an additional monthly fee of approximately $800 and $925.
+On average, this type of care costs approximately 20% – 30% more than does traditional assisted living, which equates to an additional monthly fee of approximately $800 and $925.

-In Utah, as of 2021, Genworth’s 2020 Cost of Care Survey indicates the hourly average rate for home care is $22.00 throughout the state.
+In Utah, as of 2021, Genworth’s 2020 Cost of Care Survey indicates the hourly average rate for home care is $25.25 throughout the state.
 Unlike with assisted living, which has a lower average statewide cost than the nationwide average, the cost of home care is more costly than the national average of $23.50 / hour.
-The areas of Logan and Ogden offer the most affordable in-home care with an average rate between of $19.75 and $20.50 / hour.
-The areas of St. George and Provo have slightly higher average hourly costs, but are still below the statewide average of $22.00 / hour.
-The cost of home care in Salt Lake City is the most expensive in the state at an hourly average of $25.00.
+The areas of Logan and Ogden offer the most affordable in-home care with an average rate between $20.50 and $22.00 / hour.
+The areas of St. George and Provo have slightly higher average hourly costs, but are still below the statewide average, averaging $22.88 – $24.00 / hour.
+The cost of home care in Salt Lake City is the most expensive in the state at an hourly average of $26.75.

-In 2021, per the 2020 Genworth Cost of Care Survey, the average cost of adult day care in Utah, which is $47 / day, is well below the national average of $72 / day.
-However, a major exception is in Logan, where adult day care can be found as high as $120 / day.
-Provo ($79 / day), Ogden ($60 / day), and Salt Lake City ($49 / day) also have average adult day care rates higher than the statewide average.
-The most costly area for adult day care is St. George ($25 / day).
+In 2021, per the 2020 Genworth Cost of Care Survey, the average cost of adult day care in Utah, which is $89 / day, is above the national average of $74 / day.
+However, two major exceptions are in Ogden and Salt Lake City, where adult day care can be found between $50 and $52 / day.
+Provo ($89 / day) and St. George ($113 / day) have average adult day care rates higher than the statewide average.
+The costliest area for adult day care is Logan ($120 / day).
 Make note, adult day care is commonly billed in half-day increments.

 Medicaid Programs & Waivers